erizov/Professor/semester_3/lecture_13_integration_patterns/event_sourcing/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Event Sourcing to solve a production issue
+10. Design a system that uses Event Sourcing to tackle a production issue
 11. Create unit tests with 100% code coverage for Event Sourcing
 12. Write a technical blog post explaining Event Sourcing to beginners